bspena/FPGA-accelereted-HDFS/README.md

-# Virtualized FPGA-acceleration of Distributed File Systems with SR-IOV and Containerizartion}
+# Virtualized FPGA-acceleration of Distributed File Systems with SR-IOV and Containerizartion

 ## Version Summary
 * Ubuntu 22.04 LTS